 Forest Legacy Program in Virginia

-The Virginia Department of Forestry (DOF) is the state lead agency responsible for managing the program and associated federal grant funds for the conservation of important forestlands in the Commonwealth.
-The program continues to be an important part of Virginia’s land conservation efforts.
+The Virginia Department of Forestry (DOF) is the state lead agency responsible for managing the program which pursues federal grant funds for the conservation of important forestlands in the Commonwealth.
+The program continues to be an important part of Virginia’s forested land conservation efforts.

 Eligibility and Potential Award Benefits